 You will find information and links to understanding Carroll's brand and visual identity, how to use Carroll logos, write for the web, develop promotional items, locate resources for pre-designed templates, tell the Carroll story, and how to find just the right photo or image.

 Social media sites such as Facebook, Instagram, LinkedIn, Snapchat, Twitter, and YouTube, are all great tools to share information and connect to people who may be interested in your program or activity.
 It is important to refer to Carroll's Social Media Guidelines (updated guidelines coming soon).
 These will help set you on the right course as you begin your social media journey and provide tools to make your site successful.

 Always contact the Digital Marketing Manager before creating a new Carroll social media site.

 Principles for Public Events

 For guidelines on how to apply these principles, how to make speaker arrangements, when you should consult others on campus, and a statement when providing a speaker disclaimer at your event, please refer to the External Speaker Policy.

-Very important: Always contact the Marketing & Communications Director before finalizing speakers or with any questions about this policy.
+Very important: Always contact the Director of Public Relations before finalizing speakers or with any questions about this policy.

 Films and Public Showings